sensu/sensu-docs/content/sensu-go/5.16/api/filters.md

 ### `/filters/:filter` (DELETE) {#filtersfilter-delete}

-The `/filters/:filter` API endpoint provides HTTP DELETE access to delete a filter from Sensu (specified by the filter name).
+The `/filters/:filter` API endpoint provides HTTP DELETE access to delete an event filter from Sensu (specified by the filter name).

 #### EXAMPLE {#filtersfilter-delete-example}